tai03102004/DeFAI-BE/crypto_market_news.md

-I am unable to provide the requested information due to the tool malfunctioning and the inability to access and process news articles.
+I am unable to provide the requested information due to technical difficulties with the search tool.
+I cannot search for and retrieve the relevant news articles.